sarimabbas/windowpaper/README.md

 Why is WindowPaper needed?
 The macOS screenshot tool lets you take windowed screenshots with nice shadows, however there is no way, at present, to show these window screenshots on a desktop wallpaper.

+## Download

+From the Releases section or by [clicking here](https://github.com/sarimabbas/windowpaper/releases/latest/download/WindowPaper.app.zip).

 ## Usage

 ### Basic